 This is our third year now with this new vision and we’re loving it.
 We definitely prefer depth to breadth when it comes to working with out students.
 If a classroom has a specific issue they need tackled (like stealing), we do a special one off lesson for that – and it works because it was specifically requested by the teacher – which then means it’s reinforced/encouraged/reviewed by the teacher.

-I made a resource on TpT that might be helpful for you if you’re super pumped about school counseling curriculum mapping like I am, or if you just want to get your core curriculum plan more organized – it’s a set of editable curriculum maps (for different grade ranges and lesson frequencies) and a TON more themes and lesson ideas (lots of clickable links to resources or books).
+I made a resource that might be helpful for you if you’re super pumped about school counseling curriculum mapping like I am, or if you just want to get your core curriculum plan more organized – it’s a set of editable curriculum maps (for different grade ranges and lesson frequencies) and a TON more themes and lesson ideas (lots of clickable links to resources or books).
 If that’s something that might help you with that part of your school counseling program, you can find it by clicking the picture below:

 To pin for later: